-Letter to The Bishops of the Catholic Church on the Pastoral Care of the Catholic Church
+Letter to The Bishops of the Catholic Church on the Pastoral Care of homosexual persons

 (During an audience granted to the undersigned Prefect, His Holiness, Pope St. John Paul II, approved this Letter, adopted in an ordinary session of the Congregation for the Doctrine of the Faith, and ordered it to be published.)

 “Although the particular inclination of the homosexual person is not a sin, it is a more or less strong tendency ordered toward an intrinsic moral evil; and thus the inclination itself must be seen as an objective disorder.”

 “Therefore special concern and pastoral attention should be directed toward those who have this condition, lest they be led to believe that the living out of this orientation in homosexual activity is a morally acceptable option.
 It is not.”

 “As in ever moral disorder, homosexual activity prevents one’s own fulfillment and happiness by acting in contrary to the creative wisdom of God.”

 Catechism of the Catholic Church

 Chastity and homosexuality

 2357 Homosexuality refers to relations between men or between women who experience an exclusive or predominant sexual attraction toward persons of the same sex.
 It has taken a great variety of forms through the centuries and in different cultures.
 Its psychological genesis remains largely unexplained.
 Basing itself on Sacred Scripture, which presents homosexual acts as acts of grave depravity,141 tradition has always declared that "homosexual acts are intrinsically disordered."142 They are contrary to the natural law.
 They close the sexual act to the gift of life.
 They do not proceed from a genuine affective and sexual complementarity.
 Under no circumstances can they be approved.